 We definitely visited at the right time of year, as we spotted a traditional Maori Waka Boat and watched as the gentlemen on board trained for an upcoming festival.

 The weather was still pretty good the following day so we decided to venture over to Russell… Despite having no idea what we might find!
-In order to get there, you have to catch the ferry, which is easy to find as the port is miniscule.
+In order to get there, you have to catch the ferry, which is easy to find as the port is minuscule.
 The ferry departs every 10 minutes or so and is $12 return for an adult – pretty darn good if you ask me!

 The journey is super quick, especially if you take the express ferry (which is still just $12).
 I can guarantee that once you hop off on the other side you won’t be disappointed.
 Russell is an incredibly picturesque, quaint little island.
-It was in fact the first permanent European settlement and sea port in New Zealand; and it holds a lot of history.
+It was, in fact, the first permanent European settlement and sea port in New Zealand; and it holds a lot of history.

 We wandered over to the town museum which is tiny but packed full of information and relics.
 They also have a really cute gift shop where we bought mini Kiwi birds for our relatives (obviously a must).
-Because of it’s size, the museum didn’t take long to walk around, but it’s worth a visit nonetheless.
+Because of its size, the museum didn’t take long to walk around, but it’s worth a visit nonetheless.

 Next, we went for a wander around the charming shops and houses, before circling back to walk along the water and take in the views.
 It’s tricky to describe how delightful Russell is, and far easier to show it – hence the many photos.
 With only around 800 residents, it’s a simple, quiet lifestyle that is filled with character and beauty.